 What is American Craft Beer Week?

-For the 13th year in a row, the Brewers Association invites you to celebrate American Craft Beer Week®, the nationwide celebration of U.S. small and independent craft brewers.
-The weeklong tribute provides an opportunity for craft brewers to share their diversity, creativity and passion for the beverage they love.
+American Craft Beer Week® is the nationwide celebration of U.S. small and independent craft brewers.
+The weeklong salute provides an opportunity for craft brewers to share their creativity and passion for the beverage they love.
+This year’s American Craft Beer Week will be celebrated May 13 – 19, 2019.

 Quick Hits on American Craft Beer

-Continued Growth for the Segment: In 2016, small and independent craft brewers grew by six percent, reflecting the dynamism and a bright spot for the domestic beer market.
+Continued Growth for the Segment: In 2017, small and independent craft brewers grew by five percent, reflecting the dynamism and a bright spot for the domestic beer market.

 Perfect Pair: Seventy-three percent of craft beer purchasers gave “complements my meal” as a very or somewhat important selection criteria in their beer choice when dining out.
 Check out the CraftBeer.com Beer & Food Course (there’s a professional chef and enthusiast version) to learn more about the power of beer and food.